CALIFORNIA LEMON LAW ADVOCATES, CALL (800) 917-7147 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 How to Win a Lemon Law Claim in California?

-Documenting Your Case
+Step One: Documenting Your Case

-Notifying the Manufacturer
+Step Two: Notify the Manufacturer

-Hiring a Lemon Law Car Lawyer
+Step Five: Hire a Lemon Law Car Lawyer

 What Compensation Can You Receive Under California Lemon Laws?